Steven E. Koonin: 2014 Wall Street Journal commentary

-In an article in Slate, physicist Raymond Pierrehumbert criticized Koonin's 2014 commentary in The Wall Street Journal, "Climate Science Is Not Settled," as "a litany of discredited arguments" with "nuggets of truth ... buried beneath a rubble of false or misleading claims from the standard climate skeptics' canon."
+In an article in Slate, climate physicist Raymond Pierrehumbert criticized Koonin's essay as "a litany of discredited arguments" with "nuggets of truth ... buried beneath a rubble of false or misleading claims from the standard climate skeptics' canon."

-Reception of 2021 book Unsettled
+2021 book Unsettled

-Critics of Koonin's book Unsettled accused him of cherry picking data, muddying the waters surrounding the science of climate change, and having no experience in climate science.
+In 2021, Koonin published the book Unsettled: What Climate Science Tells Us, What It Doesn't, and Why It Matters.
+Critics accused him of cherry picking data, muddying the waters surrounding the science of climate change, and having no experience in climate science, all points he rebukes in the opening of his book.